 With your FTP client open and running, look for your website’s root folder.
 This is often named after your domain, but might also be called www or root.
 With this folder highlighted, find the .htaccess file:

 Right-click on this file, and select View/Edit.
 This will open the file in your default text editor, enabling you to make changes.
 On a new line at the bottom of the file, paste in the following snippet:

 You’ll want to replace the string of numbers in the final line with the first IP address you want to block.
 Then you can add additional Deny lines, each with a new IP.
 Save the file, and users from those IP addresses will no longer be able to access your site.

-If you don’t like editing your .htaccess file directly, you can also use the free IP Ban plugin:
+If you don’t like editing your .htaccess file directly, you can also use the free All In One WP Security & Firewall plugin: